lukewaehner/codeblock-runner/README.md

 #### Rust

-**Rust compiler**: The Rust compiler to use for compiling Rust code.
-Default is `rustc`.
+**Cargo command**: The Cargo command to use for building and running Rust code.
+Default is `cargo`.
 You can specify a full path if needed.

-**Rust compiler flags**: Additional flags to pass to rustc.
-Default is empty.
-You can specify optimization flags like `-O` or edition flags like `--edition 2021`.
+**Rust edition**: The Rust edition to use in the generated Cargo.toml.
+Default is `2021`.
+You can specify `2018` or `2015` if needed.

+Note: The plugin uses `cargo run` which automatically creates a minimal Cargo project, builds, and runs your code.
+This is the standard way to run Rust code and supports dependencies if you add them to the generated Cargo.toml (though for simple snippets, no dependencies are needed).

 #### TypeScript